Welcome to Laura Y. Rodriguez, P.C.

 If you have been injured on the job, workers compensation laws may help you recover financial compensation for medical bills and lost wages.

-Consult an Industrial Workers Compensation Lawyer in Houston
+Consult an Industrial Workers Compensation Lawyer in Texas and Louisiana

 If you have been injured at work in a heavy industry, but have not yet filed a claim, then the time to consult an industrial workers compensation lawyer is now.
 Filing the initial claim properly can have a substantial impact on the final result.